Cabarita Wharf and interchange

 What to expect during the upgrade

-- modifications would be made to the existing wharf to allow ferries to operate during construction
+- modifying the existing wharf allowing ferries to operate during construction

 Initial consultation for the Cabarita Wharf upgrade was carried out in 2015.
 The feedback received helped us to understand our customer’s views about the current facilities and priorities for improvement.
-We carried out community consultation on the concept design for the new wharf in May and June this year.
+We carried out community consultation on the concept design for the new wharf in May and June 2017.

 The upgrade is part of the major progressive upgrade of ferry wharves across Sydney Harbour which aims to improve Sydney’s ferry services for customers, delivering accessible, safe, comfortable public transport infrastructure with capacity for extra ferry services.
 New and upgraded wharves and interchanges are being delivered as part of the NSW Government’s Transport Access Program.

-This program has already delivered new facilities at Neutral Bay, Rose Bay, Balmain (Thames Street), Huntleys Point, Cremorne Point, Mosman Bay, Drummoyne, Balmain East, Sydney Olympic Park, Pyrmont Bay, Meadowbank, McMahons Point, Chiswick and Cockatoo Island.
-Work started in April 2017 to expand the upgraded Milsons Point Wharf to dual berthing.
+This program has already delivered new facilities at Neutral Bay, Rose Bay, Balmain (Thames Street), Huntleys Point, Cremorne Point, Mosman Bay, Drummoyne, Balmain East, Sydney Olympic Park, Pyrmont Bay, Meadowbank, McMahons Point, Chiswick, Cockatoo Island and Milsons Point.